tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the next window, where you will enter the AD DS domain and admin username and password.](images/azureadconnectdclogin.png "Azure AD Connect - Domain login")

-    >**Note**: When you copy and paste the password, please ensure that there are no trailing spaces, as that will cause the verification to fail.
+    >**Note**: When you copy and paste the password, make sure there are no trailing spaces, as that will cause the verification to fail.

 5. Select **Install** to start the configuration and synchronization.